 Why would I choose regular pump gas and not racing fuel?
 Because I’m not good enough to notice a difference, and I’m SORRY… but you probably aren’t either.
 Okay, stick around to hear me out.

 Who Needs Race Fuel?

 Racers.
 And that’s almost it.
-In fact, I’d go as far to say only professional racers are going to notice and to be able to squeeze that immeasurable amount of extra power out of their bike.
+In fact, I’d go as far as to say only professional racers are going to notice and be able to squeeze that immeasurable amount of extra power out of their bike.

-In addition to professional racers, those who have done decent mods to their motors may need to opt for a racing fuel.
+In addition to professional racers, those who have done decent mods to their motors may need to opt for racing fuel.